Can I drive another car on my insurance?

 Just because you have comprehensive car insurance doesn’t automatically mean that you can drive another person’s vehicle.
 Some providers allow you to do so, while others might specify in the small print that you won’t be covered.
 Having fully comprehensive insurance on your own vehicle doesn’t mean that you’re fully comp on someone else’s.

 If your insurance provider does allow you to drive a different vehicle, it’s likely that they will only provide third party cover as a maximum.
 This means that if you’re involved in a collision, the policy will pay for the damages made to the other vehicle involved, but you will need to pay to have the vehicle you were driving fixed.
 This could cost thousands, depending on how severe the damage is.

 In the past, many comprehensive policies would cover you when you’re driving other vehicles, but now it isn’t as common.
 You should always check your certificate of insurance or your policy documents to confirm what you’re protected against.

-If you’re in doubt, it isn’t worth getting in the car.
+If you’re in doubt, it isn’t worth getting in the driver's seat of somebody else's car.
 It is illegal to drive without insurance, even if you thought you were covered, and you could be fined up to £300 or have six penalty points added to your licence.
 These would stay on your record for five years.
 The punishment could be more severe if you already have convictions on your licence.

 If your insurance policy doesn’t cover you to drive someone else’s car, there are a couple of ways that you can become insured on a second vehicle.

-Second, you could take out temporary car insurance.
+Secondly, you may be able to add a Temporary Additional Vehicle to your existing insurance policy.
 For example, if you’re planning a road trip and want to split the driving between a few people, you can each take out a short-term insurance policy for a day or a week.
 This means you would all be equally covered to drive the car and would only need to pay one fee upfront.